ugwis/ssh-shots/README.md

-# ssh-injector
+# ssh-shots
-ssh-injector sends config to routers / switches in single binary.
+ssh-shots sends config to routers / switches in single binary.